axelerant/platformsh-deploy-action/README.md

 An option to force push changes to the project repository on Platform.sh.
 Use with caution as force push overrides your commit history.

+### `environment-name`

+The name of the platform.sh instance on which to act.
+Default: The current branch name.

 ## Outputs

 No outputs.